shuLhan/tekstus/README.md

 _textus_ is a latin word for _textual_, meaning of or relating to a text or texts.

+Its pronounciation is _tek-stus_, therefore this repository is named, also because the word textus is already used by a company and the word _tex_ is more related to LaTeX.

-`textus` is a Go library for working with text.
+`tekstus` is a Go library for working with text.

+# Features

+* Comparing two file, diff-ing, with line level diff or words level.
+* Working with set of string,
+  * comparing two set of string without regard to their order,
+  * partitioning a set of string or strings,
+  * joining string into each element in set of string.